Skip to main content

 Language requirements

 All applicants are required to prove their proficiency in English.
-See the English and Danish language requirements
+See the English language requirements.

 You can be granted permission if you have the necessary academic qualifications.
 The progression of your Bachelor’s programme is crucial to the outcome of your application.